 NIH Administrative Supplements: As funds become available through the NIH, CFAR offers opportunities for faculty to submit administrative supplements to the primary CFAR grant.
 All Brown University, Tufts University and Boston University faculty members are eligible to apply as project directors.
 Once a request for NIH Administrative Supplements is announced (usually early spring), a notice is sent to the CFAR member listserv.
 Topics generally fit within the published NIH HIV/AIDS Priorities.

 NIH Diversity Supplements: NIH offers Diversity supplements for those investigators who have eligible “parent grants”.
 The goals of the Diversity Supplements are to improve diversity of the research workforce by supporting undergraduate and PhD students, post-docs, and investigators from groups underrepresented in health-related research.
 Supplements must support work within the scope of the original project, but not overlap.
 Diversity supplemental applications also tend to have a high rate of success and are on a short review cycle.
-Detailed funding information can be found at PA-16-288: NIH Research Supplements to Promote Diversity in Health-Related Research.
+Detailed funding information can be found at PA-18-586: NIH Research Supplements to Promote Diversity in Health-Related Research.
+A list of NIH funding mechanisms that allow for Diversity Supplements can be found here.

 I am an INVESTIGATOR with current NIH funding.
 Should I consider adding a diversity supplement to my ongoing studies?